Pierre-Migeon/23andMe_missing_data_summary/README.md

 # 23andMe_missing_data_summary
 I am performing analysis of my 23andme genomic data.
 This is a work in progress.
+I have provided a sample gtf file, which I created from the complete gtf file using the subsample script also provided.
+I'm not using the subsampled gtf in my analysis but have provided it because I was not able to upload the entire thing to this page.
+In the future I'll post a link where the entire GTF file can be downloaded.